gerardguiu/filament-filter-presets/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/guiu/filament-filter-presets/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/guiu/filament-filter-presets/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/guiu/filament-filter-presets.svg?style=flat-square)](https://packagist.org/packages/guiu/filament-filter-presets)

-This package allows users to save and load filter presets in Filament resources.

-## 📸 Preview

 ![Filter Presets Overview](art/filter-preset.png)

+This package allows users to save and load predefined filter configurations in Filament resources.
+It is especially useful when:

+- You need quick access to specific combinations of filters that you frequently use
+- You want to create predefined filters for different scenarios or use cases
+- You wish to set default filters that are automatically applied when a list is loaded
+- You want to share filter configurations among different users of the system

+With this module, you can:
+- Save your custom filters with a name and description
+- Quickly load previously saved filters
+- Set default filters
+- Manage your saved filters (delete, edit, set as default)

 ### Step by Step